forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 [`iap_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/rules/iap_rules.yaml)
 rule file.

-## Instance Network Interface scanner
+## Instance network interface scanner

 VM instances with external IP addresses expose your environment to an additional attack surface area.
-The instance network interface scanner audits all your VM instances in your environment, and determines if any VMs with external IP addresses are outside of the trusted networks.
+The instance network interface scanner audits all of your VM instances in your environment, and determines if any VMs with external IP addresses are outside of the trusted networks.

 For examples of how to define scanner rules for network interfaces, see the [`instance_network_interface_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/rules/instance_network_interface_rules.yaml) rule file.

-## Kubernetes Engine Version scanner
+## Kubernetes Engine version scanner

 Kubernetes Engine clusters running on older versions can be exposed to security vulnerabilities, or lack of support.
 The KE version scanner can ensure your Kubernetes Engine clusters are running safe and supported versions.

 For examples of how to define scanner rules for your Kubernetes Engine versions, see the